Loading#

 y=alt.Y('shear', title='Transversal shear [N]'))

-accepts more than one SingleLoad
+SingleSpanSingleLoads accepts more than one SingleLoad as

 Therefore, more complicated load-scenarios are possible as only a single load.